 It’s also known for some great cheap eats like Dosa Dosa, Burger Baron, and Latin Fiesta.

 Rutland is home to a variety of green spaces: Ben Lee Park has the biggest and best outdoor skateboard park in town; Chichester Marsh is one of the Okanagan’s most biodiverse parks; and the Mission Creek Greenway is easily accessed via Hollywood Road.

 Rutland is also home to it’s own sports field, arena, and recreation centre, which means you might not have to drive to after school or work activities.
 Ample bus routes connect Rutland to Downtown and the rest of Kelowna via Highway 33.

-Local’s Tip: some of Rutland's streets are considered less safe at night than the other neighborhoods in this guide.
+Local’s Tip: while high in walkability, some of Rutland's streets are considered less safe at night than the other neighborhoods in this guide.